MikeCullimore/guitar-tone-matcher/readme.md

 # guitar-tone-matcher

-Make your guitar tone sound like a given record.
+Goal: make your guitar tone sound like a given record.

 ## Jupyter notebook